aiyer11/LeetCode150Solutions/README.md

       - If they do return the pointers in a list
       - If the sum is greater than the target sum decrease the end pointer
       - If the sum is less than the target sum increase the start pointer

+  * Three Sum:
+    * Keys to solving this problem:
+      - Sort the input array
+      - Loop through the sorted input array
+      - Check to see if the previous element is equal to the current element and if so continue the loop
+      - Use two pointers to keep track of the current position + 1 and the end of the list
+      - Loop until the left pointer is greater than the right pointer and check to see if the sum of the left, right and current position is equal to zero
+      - If so add the 3 values to the list
+      - If not if the sum is greater than the target decrease the right pointer
+      - If the sum is less than the target increase the left pointer
+      - If the next position is the same as the previous position keep increasing the left pointer until a unique value is reached

+  * Max Water Container:
+    * Keys to solving this problem
+    * Use two pointers one at the beginning of the list and one at the end
+    * The current area is the difference between the right and left pointers multiplied by the minimum height
+    * If the current area is greater than the max area, set the current as the max
+    * If the height is greater at the left pointer decrement the right pointer
+    * If the height is greater at the right pointer increment the left pointer